 Vegan Cinnamon Roll Waffles

-- 1 tube vegan cinnamon rolls (see above)
+- 1 package vegan cinnamon rolls - see above

 - Preheat your waffle iron on medium high.
 If your waffle iron tends to stick, grease it now.